-We maintain a small flock of Hog Island Sheep, a critically-endangered breed of feral sheep, at Vernal Vibe Rise and find them to be reasonably personable, very hardy, and attractive animals.
-Like all of VVR’s livestock, the Hog Island Sheep rotate through small paddocks within our organically-managed pasture frequently (year-round) and we supplement their diet with hay in the winter.
+I maintain a small flock of Hog Island Sheep, a critically-endangered breed of feral sheep, at Vernal Vibe Rise and find them to be reasonably personable, very hardy, and attractive animals.
+Like all of VVR’s livestock, the Hog Island Sheep rotate through small paddocks within the organically-managed pasture frequently (year-round) and I supplement their grass-based diet with cut hay in the winter.

 “In the 1930’s a string of hurricanes and “northeaster” storms washed across the island and discouraged humans to continue life as they had in their island community.
 By 1945 all of the residents of Hog Island had migrated to the Eastern Shore of Virginia and had taken most of their livestock with them.
 Many sheep remained on Hog Island and continued to thrive as they had for centuries.
 The annual shearing and notching in the spring was generally the only contact between the owners and their sheep.
 The sheep roamed freely upon their “floating” pasture consuming the marsh grass at will and imbibing fresh water from small pools that had been dug ankle deep into the sandy soil.